expat-journal-lambda-school/expat-journal-marketing-site/README.md

-Expat Journal Marketing Site
+# Expat Journal - Frontend

-Expat Journal is a targeted CRUD application that allows expatriates a platform from which they can share their adventures around the globe.
+**Expat Journal** is a targeted CRUD application that allows **expatriates** a platform from which they can share their adventures around the globe.

-License: MIT